nicopatoco/marvelous-explorer/README.md

 # Marvel Character Explorer

+## Visit Site

+This is a [Project Example](https://marvelous-explorer.vercel.app/) running on vercel.

 ## Description

 Marvel Character Explorer is a Next.js application that allows users to browse and learn more about their favorite Marvel characters and comics.
 Utilizing the Marvel Comics API, this app presents a list of characters, their details, and associated comics in a user-friendly interface.